pmndrs/valtio/readme.md

 const unsubscribe = subscribe(state, () => console.log('state has changed to', state))
 // Unsubscribe by calling the result unsubscribe()
-// Subscribe to a portion (object) of state subscribe(state.obj, () => console.log('state.obj has changed to', state.obj))
+// Subscribe to a portion of state subscribe(state.obj, () => console.log('state.obj has changed to', state.obj))
 ```

+To subscribe to a primitive value of state, consider [subscribeKey](./src/utils.ts#L28-L35) in utils.

 ##### Suspend your components